 James Hawk: Typically, we always do have the money; it just might not be there at the time, or whenever we did it that way...
 If they fell out at the last minute, or the lender didn't send their money or whatever the case may be, then now we're scrambling, trying to go to the bank, talk to our lender or whatever we have to do to get that money over there.

 So typically, we would just go to the seller and say "Hey, there's an issue, but we're gonna get the money over there as soon as possible.
 Work with us."
 Luckily, it hasn't gone severe, but that's always an uncomfortable situation, and I would highly suggest -- now, we always even have our buyer send in their money 24 hours in advance as well, just for a comfort level.

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: What’s the best ever way the Best Ever listeners can get in touch with you or learn more about your company?
+Joe Fairless: How can the Best Ever listeners learn more about what you're doing and get in touch with you and your company?

 James Hawk: You can find me almost everywhere @flipfuel - Instagram, Facebook, YouTube... @flipfuel, you can find me.

 Joe Fairless: Excellent.
 And your website is linked in the show notes.
 James, thank you so much for being on the show, talking about your business focus, which is wholesaling, as well as getting into the details - I love it; you got into the cost per leads for Facebook ($40), direct mail ($100), Google ($175) and some pros and cons for each of those.
 You got into the team, and then got into two case studies for those 100k wholesale deals.